UrkiMimi/heckdocs/docs/vivify/getting-started-with-vivify.md

 └── info.dat
 ```

-When referencing an asset's file path in an event, remember to write in all lower case.
+When referencing an asset's file path in an event, remember to write in all *lower case*.
 You can use the above Asset
 Bundle Browser tool to see the path of specific assets.

 By default, when Vivify will check against a checksum when loading an asset bundle.
 This checksum can be found in the file next to wherever you build your bundle in the form of `*.manifest` (VivifyTemplate will instead write a `bundleinfo.json`).
 You can add the checksum to the map by using the `"_assetBundle"` field in the info.dat.